 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

-FINANCIAL AND OPERATIONAL HIGHLIGHTS - (in thousand dollars) (except exchange rates and number of employees)
+FINANCIAL AND OPERATIONAL HIGHLIGHTS - (in thousand U.S. Dollars) (except exchange rates and number of employees)

 As of and for the period ended June 30 (Unaudited)